tkent-google/explainers/form-sizing.md

   https://github.com/w3c/csswg-drafts/issues/7542#issuecomment-1198807010<br>
   https://github.com/w3c/csswg-drafts/issues/7542#issuecomment-1200526721

-* Add a new keyword for `width` `height` properteis; e.g. `height: max-input;`<br>
+* Add a new keyword for `width` `height` properties; e.g. `height: max-input;`<br>
   We won't be able to apply other keywords to a form control with `height: max-input;`.<br>
   https://github.com/w3c/csswg-drafts/issues/7542#issuecomment-1535228386

-Conslusion: Adding new property to disable the current sizing behavior of form controls would be the simplest and the safest.
+Conclusion: Adding new property to disable the current sizing behavior of form controls would be the simplest and the safest.

 ## Links